kpssolutions52-cloud/friendly-umbrella/e2e/TESTING_LOCALLY.md

 # Testing E2E Tests Locally

-This guide will help you run E2E tests locally with the in-memory database.
+This guide will help you run E2E tests locally with TestContainers (PostgreSQL container).

 ## Prerequisites